siemens-mobile-hacks/siemens-mobile-hacks.github.io/reverse-engineering/arm-debugger.md

 4. Now apply the resulting patch using V-Klay.

 # Example configs
-If your phone not defined in `devices.ini`, you need to create own device section.
+If your phone is not defined in devices.ini, you need to create own device section.

-Usually it can be done by copying section for the same phone and changing **MallocAddress** to the right `malloc()` function address.
+Usually, it can be done by copying the section for the same phone and changing **MallocAddress** to the right `malloc()` function address.

 ### Example for NSG/ELKA